logseq/docs/db-version.md

 ### Configure a Property

 Properties are configurable wherever they are used by clicking on its name to display a dropdown menu.
 Press `Cmd` and click to navigate to a property page.
 Property icons are set by clicking on the property's default icon to the left of its name.
-Properties can also be configured by navigating to their page with [Search](https://docs.logseq.com/#/page/search) and then clicking on the `Configure property` link below its name.
+Properties can also be configured by navigating to their page with [Search](https://docs.logseq.com/#/page/search) and then clicking on the `Configure property` button below its name.

 Property fields in the dropdown menu: